“We are a small school, so we know every student by name. We go above and beyond to take care of these kids. They become a part of us.”

 Encouraging Healthy Habits

 Encourage your kids to eat healthy foods, exercise, get sufficient rest and stay alert to any changes in their health.
-Also encourage them to speak to their teachers and guidance counsellors if they have any issues or worries.
+Also encourage them to speak to their teachers and guidance counselor if they have any issues or worries.
 Their wellbeing is critical to a successful academic journey.

 Stay in Touch